pathminder/pathminder.github.io/_classes/warder-hawkguard.md

       *Maneuvers Readied:* A warder can ready three of her five starting maneuvers, but as she advances in level and learns more maneuvers, she must choose which maneuvers to ready.
 She readies her maneuvers by going over battle tactics, through weapon drills, or spending time meditating in prayer for 10 minutes.
 The maneuvers she chooses remain readied until she decides to repeat this again and change them.
 Any given maneuver may only be readied once.
 Warders do not need to sleep or be well rested to ready their maneuvers; any time they spend 10 minutes in practice or meditation, they can change their readied maneuvers.
 She begins an encounter with all readied maneuvers unexpended, regardless of how many times she may have already used them since she chose them.
 When the warder initiates a maneuver, she expends it for the current encounter, so each of her readied maneuver can be used once per encounter (until they are recovered, see below).

       For a warder to recover expended maneuvers, she must take stock of her situation to plan for her next movement.
 By focusing entirely on a defensive position to prepare her next move, she is able to regain maneuvers expended to assist her to victory.
-By taking a full round action to plan her next move (activating her defensive focus class feature, see below), she recovers a number of expended maneuvers equal to her Intelligence modifier (minimum of 2).
+By taking a full round action to plan her next move (activating her ranged defensive focus class feature, see below), she recovers a number of expended maneuvers equal to her Intelligence modifier (minimum of 2).
 Alternately, she may take a brief pause in battle and recover a single maneuver of her choosing by spending a standard action on her turn.

       *Stances Known:* Warders begin play with knowledge of one stance from any discipline open to warders.
 At the indicated levels (see class table), the warder selects an additional new stance.
 Unlike maneuvers, stances are not expended, and she does not have to ready them.
 All the stances she knows are available to her at all times, and she can change the stance she is currently using as a swift action.
 A stance is an extraordinary ability unless otherwise stated in the stance description.
 Unlike with maneuvers, the warder cannot learn a new stance at higher levels in place of one she already knows.

-  - name: defensive focus
+  - name: archer training
     type: Ex
-    levels: [1, 10]
+    levels: [1]
-    levels_text:
-      10: improved
     text: |
+      With the exhaustive training that hawkguards undergo, the hawkguard becomes a skilled ranged combatant who specializes in the use of a branch of ranged weaponry.
+She may select one ranged weapon to be her favored weapon.
+When wielding this weapon, she does not suffer a penalty to hit for wearing a buckler, and retains her shield bonus to AC even when using that arm to attack with her chosen weapon.

+      The hawkguard also gains Point Blank Shot as a bonus feat.

+  - name: ranged defensive focus
+    type: Ex
+    levels: [1]
+    text: |
       At 1st level, the defensive prowess of the warder is second to none, allowing her to focus her actions purely on defending himself and her allies in ways that cannot be replicated.
 The warder gains the Combat Reflexes feat as a bonus feat, using her Intelligence modifier in place of her Dexterity modifier to determine the number of additional attacks of opportunity she may make each round.

-      When recovering maneuvers as a full round action, the warder sets up a defensive perimeter around himself to defend her allies, increasing her threatened area by 5 ft. for every 5 initiator levels she possesses.
-Until the beginning of her next turn, she may make attacks of opportunity against any opponent in this threatened area that provokes attacks of opportunity.
+      When recovering maneuvers as a full round action, the warder sets up a defensive perimeter around himself to defend her allies, threatening an area within 15 ft. of herself, except for adjacent squares, as long as she's wielding a ranged weapon.
+Until the beginning of her next turn, she may make attacks of opportunity using a ranged weapon against any opponent in this threatened area that provokes attacks of opportunity.
 She may move as part of these attacks of opportunity, provided her total movement before her next turn does not exceed her speed (his movement provokes attacks of opportunity as normal).
-Additionally, while using defensive focus, the warder adds her Intelligence modifier plus her class level to her CMD for the purposes of defending against enemies trying to use the Acrobatics skill to prevent her from getting attacks of opportunity against them.
+Additionally, while using ranged defensive focus, the warder adds her Intelligence modifier plus her class level to her CMD for the purposes of defending against enemies trying to use the Acrobatics skill to prevent her from getting attacks of opportunity against them.

-      At 10th level, her defensive focus improves further, causing the ground within her melee reach to be treated as if it were difficult terrain, hampering her foes' movement around him.
-If a foe tries to move through a space within her reach, the movement through those squares costs double (x2).
-Additionally, while using her defensive focus to make an attack of opportunity, her movement does not provoke attacks of opportunity.
+  - name: close combat archery
+    type: Ex
+    levels: [3]
+    text: At 3rd level, the hawkguard no longer provokes attacks of opportunity when firing or reloading his favored weapon while threatened in melee combat.
+When using his ranged defensive focus ability, he may now attack foes in adjacent spaces to himself.

   - name: aegis
     type: Ex